 Moreover, if you factor-in cancellation rate in your calculations, you will get a very interesting game where you stand to much profit.

-The demand in the global online marketplace has become fluid, so make your inventory management a perfect fit.
+The demand in the global online marketplace has become fluid, so make your hotel inventory management a perfect fit.

 |Mr. Petr Salda